goobers692s/notes/README.md

 5. Collaborate with others: Developing software is a team effort.
 Learn how to work effectively with other developers, designers, product managers, testers, et al. Building a strong collaborative network will open up new opportunities and help grow your career as well.
 6. Communicate effectively: As a developer, you need to be able to clearly communicate with your team and stakeholders.
 Good communication skills will ensure that your ideas are understood and that you can provide constructive feedback.
 7. Solve real-world problems: Seek out projects that have real impact and solve real problems.
 Not only will this help your resume, but it will also give you the satisfaction of making a difference in someone'

+# 2023-12-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Then, break down each task into smaller, manageable steps, which will make it easier to stay focused.

+Use task management tools, such as Trello or Asana, to keep track of your progress and ensure that you stay on track.
+These tools can help to visualize your tasks and make them easier for you and your team to manage.
+Additionally, set reminders and deadlines for each step, so that your to-do list stays organized and you don't forget anything important.